Ackerson and Akers lineages.

 Bearer: Knox, Kelly Kathleen.

-Invected, Between, Proper, Facing sinister, Pointed, Azure, Bend, Flag, Acorn, Boa, Brim-DeForest, Brady, Springing, Wreath, Stag, Upon (wreath), Crest, Created, Outlined in sable, Displayed, Two, In chief, In base, Coat of arms, Scroll, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Motto, Party per chevron, Or, Argent, Fesswise, Debruised, Rose, Rough, Sable, Sabre, Vert, Slipped, Freehand, Three, One, Eagle and Bald eagle.
+Invected, Between, Proper, Facing sinister, Pointed, Double pointed, Armed, Azure, Bend, Flag, Acorn, Structured and parallel blazons, Boa, Brim-DeForest, Brady, Springing, Wreath, Base, Charged, Certification, Stag, Upon (wreath), Crest, Created, Outlined in sable, Two, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Knox, Kelly Kathleen, Motto, Party per chevron, Or, Argent, Fesswise, Debruised, Rose, Sable, Sabre, Vert, Slipped, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,